tensorlakeai/indexify/docs/docs/apis/content_ingestion.md

     A default namespace, named `default` is created when Indexify is started.

 ## Create or Update a Namespace
-A namespace can be created by specifying a unique name, and any additional labels or extractor bindings.
+A namespace can be created by specifying a unique name, and any additional labels or extraction policies.

 === "python"

     ```python
-    from indexify import IndexifyClient, ExtractorBinding
+    from indexify import IndexifyClient, ExtractionPolicy

-    minilm_binding = ExtractorBinding(
+    minilm_policy = ExtractionPolicy(
         extractor="tensorlake/minilm-l6",
         name="minilm-l6",
         content_source="source",